KennethCNg/Elon-s-Crazy-Day/app/issues/issues.md

 1. Scoping issues iterating through an array with forEach even though I used a fat-arrow function.
 I was within an anonymous function and couldn't call "this".
 I tried binding, but then was getting an error saying I couldn't bind to undefined.
 I could've declared the variable in the function right before I started the forEach loop, but I opted to use a for loop reason being it allowed me to keep "this" in scope but also return early.

+2. Having a font upload before the font method was called in was an issue.
+I needed to employ setTimeout ~300ms to ensure my had been loaded.
+It was my first time coming across this issue so the debugging was a pain.
+I eventually a couple friends and did some stackoverflow/googling myself to figure it out.